Art&Craft

 History of Kendama, the most popular game of the moment

-I must admit that I only found out about Kendama last year when my grandson received it as a Christmas present.
+I admit that I only found out about Kendama last year, when my grandson received it as a Christmas present.
 At first it seemed very simple and I couldn't understand why he wanted it so much.
 Trying to play with it, I realized that it is really hard to get even the simplest figure to come out and I looked at it with different eyes.
 Since then I've seen more and more people playing, the other day even Prince Charles taking lessons from a skilled teenager.
 And I also found out that the lovely CRBL is an avid gamer with over 350 pieces in his personal collection.
 As the toy is made of wood, it piqued my interest and I tried to find out more about it and its history.

 kendama